Dr Rita Covas

 Lobato, E., Geraldes, M., Melo, M., Doutrelant, C. and Covas, R. 2016.
 Diversity and composition of cultivable gut bacteria in an endemic island bird and its mainland sister species.
 Symbiosis. http://dx.doi.org/10.1007/s13199-016-0419-6

 Paquet.
 M., Doutrelant, C., Loubon, M., Theron, F., Rat, M. and Covas, R. 2016.
 Communal roosting, thermoregulatory benefits and breeding group size predictability in cooperatively breeding sociable weavers.
 Journal of Avian Biology 47(6): 749-755.

-Paquet, M., Covas, R. & Doutrelant, C. 2015.
+Paquet, M., Covas, R. and Doutrelant, C. 2015.
 A cross-fostering experiment reveals that prenatal environment affects begging behaviour in a cooperative breeder.
 Animal Behaviour 102: 251-258.

-Altwegg, R., Doutrelant, C., Anderson, M.D., Spottiswoode, C.N. & Covas, R. 2014 Climate, social factors and research disturbance influence population dynamics in a declining sociable weaver metapopulation.
+Altwegg, R., Doutrelant, C., Anderson, M.D., Spottiswoode, C.N. and Covas, R. 2014 Climate, social factors and research disturbance influence population dynamics in a declining sociable weaver metapopulation.
 Oecologia 174: 413–425.

 Covas, R. 2012.
 Evolution of reproductive life histories in island birds worldwide.
 Proceedings of the Royal Society of London B, 279, 1531-1537. doi:10.1098/rspb.2011.1785.

-Doutrelant, C., Dalecky, A. & Covas, R. 2011.
+Doutrelant, C., Dalecky, A. and Covas, R. 2011.
 Age and relatedness have an interactive effect on the feeding behaviour of helpers in cooperatively breeding sociable weavers.
 Behaviour 148:1399-1417.